anshbhatt/Codefundo-/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 During Election:

 Voter will submit the unique Voter ID at the VB, which shall be authenticated via the database of the EC.
-If the Voter ID exists in the database the voter shall be given a fifteen minute excess to the voting portal which shall
+If the Voter ID exists in the database the voter shall be given a fifteen minute excess to the voting portal which shall have the candidates of the constituency of the voter.